This is the corporate health data for quarter 1, 2025 to 2026.

 Recruitment and retention

-At the end of the quarter the recruitment success rate (vacant positions that were filled in the period) was 78.5%.
-This is a 0.6% increase compared to 77.9% during quarter 3.
+At the end of the quarter the recruitment success rate (vacant positions that were filled in the period) was 73.8%, not including a small number of positions where the outcome is still to be confirmed.
+This is a 0.4% increase compared to 73.4% during quarter 4.

-Almost 3 in 4 staff (74.3%) have been with the council for 2 years or more as at the end of March.
-This is the same as at the end of quarter 3.
+Just over 3 in 4 staff (75.3%) have been with the council for 2 years or more as at the end of June.
+This is a slight increase compared to 74.3% at the end of quarter 4.

 Staff voluntary turnover